Potential Neighborhood Conservation Overlay District (NCOD) for the North Ridge West

 NCODs generally apply more restrictive standards than base zoning districts.
 More information about NCDODs and other overlay tools used to preserve neighborhood character is available on the Character Preservation Overlay Districts page.

-City Council directed Planning staff to complete an analysis of the particular built characteristics requested by the North ridge west residents: lot size, width, setbacks, building height and distance between dwellings.
+The Planning staff has completed the built environmental characteristics report and its supporting data requested by the North Ridge West residents including lot size, width, setbacks, building height and distance between dwellings.

 - Citizens submit a petition to City Council requesting consideration for an analysis of neighborhood built environmental characteristics and regulations (April 3, 2018)